Seteeri/Particle/README.md

 the quest for a more efficient workflow; the main limitation being, confinement to the desktop/window metaphor and the staticness of widgets.

-With the growth of open-source, the new direction of Wayland, fragmentation of the desktop, and increasing computing resources, I believe this presents an opportunity to redefine the computing environment.
+With the growth of open-source, Wayland, fragmentation of the desktop, increasing computing resources, and privacy issues, I believe this presents an opportunity to redefine the computing environment.
 Protoform is not an entirely new idea, but a different attempt to build upon the success and failures of those before.

 The initial inspiration came from Blender's multi-domain toolset and later from Emacs's text buffer oriented system.
 The idea was to fuse the